 - Stick to your priorities.
 Remember what is important in your life and make that a priority.

-If you feel like you need help avoiding burnout, mental health therapists can help you to develop a strategy for recovery.
+If you feel like you need help avoiding burnout, connect with The Family Centre's mental health therapists.
+They can help you to develop a strategy for recovery.

 Written by DFA Publishing